Asaayu/integrated-voice-control-system/README.md

 4. Use the mod as you would normally to test changes.

 ### Adding New Commands
-Note: Use the already existing commands and how they are implemented as a reference when adding new commands.
+Use the already existing commands and how they are implemented as a reference when adding new commands.

-1. Add the new command to the grammar XML files in the `grammar` directory for your desired language.
+1. Add the new command to the grammar XML template files in the `grammar` directory for your desired language.
 2. Add the phonetic pronunciation for the new command to the PLS file in the `grammar` directory.
 3. Add the localized group chat output for the new command to the first switch block in the `fn_handleSpeechRecognitionResult.sqf` file in the `\addons\functions_f_ivcs\functions\callback` directory.
 4. Add the functionality for the new command in the second switch block in the `fn_handleSpeechRecognitionResult.sqf` file.
 5. Build the Arma 3 mod and test that the new command is recognized and functions as expected.

+*Note: The grammar files are setup as templates based on each language.
+When built, HEMTT will automatically generate the necessary grammar files for each language supported by Windows Speech Recognition.*

 ---